Skip to content

 ⭐⭐⭐⭐⭐

 RoboInter represents a milestone in robotic intermediate representation research.
-It not only provides the largest and most diverse multi-type intermediate representation dataset to date, but also establishes a complete experimental platform for the plan-then-execute paradigm through systematic VQA benchmark and VLA framework design.
-The ablation study clearly reveals a value hierarchy of intermediate representations—Trace > Affordance > Object Box > Subtask—an insight of significant guidance value for future embodied AI research.
+It provides the largest multi-type intermediate representation dataset to date and establishes a comprehensive experimental platform through its VQA benchmark and VLA framework.
+The ablation studies clearly reveal a hierarchy of representation value (Trace > Affordance > Object Box > Subtask), offering critical guidance for future embodied AI research.